 If you are a pastor from the Baby Boom generation, this book is primarily written with you in mind.
 If you read this book, you will better understand the convictions driving younger pastors and will come away a more gracious, thoughtful pastor.
 All church leaders will benefit from the wise and gracious coaching of Earl Creps.

-One reply on “Book Review: Off-Road Disciplines by Earl Creps”
+One response to “Book Review: Off-Road Disciplines by Earl Creps”

 Hi Andy!
 I loved running across your blog tonight; I actually found your site via Tim Stevens’ (from Granger).
 Instead of being a blog “lurker”, thought I’d send off a quick comment to say hi!
 Give Amy a hug from me!
 Hope that all is well at good ol’ TU!